Close

 What is Section 206AA as per Income Tax Act?

-Section 206AA mandates a higher TDS rate for individuals who fail to provide their PAN to the deductor.
+Section 206AA demands an increased TDS rate for anyone who refuses or fails to hand over their PAN to the deductor.
 The TDS rate in such cases is either 20% or the rate specified in the applicable section, whichever is higher.

 2